manala/ansible-roles/README.md

 #### Example

 ```
-elao_ohmyzsh_users_template: users/base.j2
+manala_ohmyzsh_users_template: users/base.j2
 ```

-The `elao_ohmyzsh_dir` key is used to specify the path where to checkout oh-my-zsh
+The `manala_ohmyzsh_dir` key is used to specify the path where to checkout oh-my-zsh

 #### Example

 ```
-elao_ohmyzsh_dir: /usr/local/share/oh-my-zsh
+manala_ohmyzsh_dir: /usr/local/share/oh-my-zsh
 ```

-The `elao_ohmyzsh_update` option will allow Oh My Zsh to retrieve new revisions from the repository.
+The `manala_ohmyzsh_update` option will allow Oh My Zsh to retrieve new revisions from the repository.

 #### Example

 ```
-elao_ohmyzsh_update: false
+manala_ohmyzsh_update: false
 ```

 ### User configuration

-This part allow you, with the key `elao_ohmyzsh_users`, to configure each user account as following:
+This part allow you, with the key `manala_ohmyzsh_users`, to configure each user account as following:

 | Name      | Default                      | Type       | Description                               |
 |-----------|----------------------------- |----------- |------------------------------------------ |